sib-swiss/NGS-variants-training/docs/day1/server_login.md

     #### Login to AWS EC2 remote server

-    Use the video tutorials and the information below to log in and set up a remote script editor.
+    In this part, we'll use the video tutorials and the information below to log in and set up a remote script editor.

     Open a terminal and login like this:

     ```sh
-    ssh -i path/to/key/key_[USERNAME].pem [USERNAME]@[AWS_IP]
+    ssh -i path/to/key/key_<username>.pem <username>@<IP>
     ```

     !!! warning
-        change `path/to/key` to the actual path where you have put the key file.
+        * change `path/to/key` to the actual path where you have put the key file.
+        * replace <username> and <IP> with your actual username and IP

     #### Setup your favourite editor to work remotely